Excitations of N$_{2 }$ and O$_{2}$ molecules due to helium ion impact and a polarization effect: Results of experimental measurements and discussion

 \section{Results of experimental measurements and discussion}

-The Sub-sections A and B provide an outline of the investigated processes for the He$^{+}-$N$_{2}$ and He$^{+}$ $-$ O$_{2}$ collision systems and the emission spectral lines.
-In Sub-section C we present the results along with a discussion.
+Sub-sections \ref{Results1} and \ref{Results2} provide an outline of the investigated processes for the He$^{+}-$N$_{2}$ and He$^{+}$ $-$ O$_{2}$ collision systems and emission spectral lines.
+In Sub-sections \ref{Results3} and \ref{Results4}, we present the experimental results and their discussion.